Spicy Shrimp Broth

 - 1 small white onion, diced

 - 1 tomato, seeded and diced

 - 2 tablespoons tomato paste

-Bring the reserved shrimp shells and seafood stock to a boil in a large pot.
-Reduce the heat to medium low and simmer, uncovered, 20 minutes, stirring and skimming the surface occasionally.
-Strain the broth into a large bowl, pressing on the solids with the back of a spoon to release as much liquid as possible.
+In a large pot, bring the reserved shrimp shells and seafood stock to a boil over medium-high heat.
+Reduce the heat and simmer to blend the flavors, uncovered, for 20 minutes, stirring and skimming the surface occasionally.
+Strain the broth into large bowl, pressing on the solids with the back of a spoon to release as much liquid as possible.
 Return the broth to the pot and keep warm.

-Meanwhile, heat the olive oil in a heavy skillet over medium-high heat.
-Add the onion and cook until translucent, about 5 minutes.
-Add the carrot, celery and bell pepper and cook until softened, about 7 minutes.
-Stir in the tomato and chiles de arbol and cook 5 more minutes.
-Stir in the tomato paste and dried shrimp powder and cook 3 minutes.
+Meanwhile in a medium, heavy saute pan, heat the olive oil over medium-high heat.
+Add the onions and cook until translucent, about 5 minutes.
+Add the carrot, celery, and bell pepper and cook until fragrant, about 7 minutes.
+Add the tomato and chile de arbol and cook for 5 minutes longer.
+Mix in the tomato paste and dried shrimp powder and cook for 3 minutes.

-Add the cooked vegetables to the broth.
-Cook over medium-low heat, covered, 1 hour, 30 minutes.
-Add the shrimp.
-Turn off the heat and let stand 3 minutes, or until the shrimp are cooked through.
-Serve with lime wedges.
+Add the cooked vegetables to the warm broth and stir.
+Cook on medium-low heat, covered, for 1 1/2 hours.
+Add the shrimp to the simmering broth.
+Turn off the heat and let the soup stand for 3 minutes until the shrimp are translucent and cooked through.